Multivariate Analysis of Mixed Data: The R Package PCAmixdata: Orthogonal rotation in PCA of mixed data

-The properties used in PCAmix to interpret the component maps remain true after rotation: \begin{itemize} \item[-] The rotated factor scores of the $p_1$ numerical variables (the $p_1$ first rows of $\bA_{\mbox{ rot}}^*$) are correlations with the rotated principal components (the columns of $\bF_{\mbox{ rot}}$). \item[-] The rotated factor scores of the $m$ categories (the $m$ last rows of $\bA_{\mbox{ rot}}^*$) are mean values of the (normalized) rotated factor scores of the observations that belong these levels. \end{itemize}
+The properties used to interpret the graphical outputs of \code{PCAmix} remain true after rotation: \begin{itemize} \item[-] the rotated factor coordinates of the $p_1$ numerical variables (the first $p_1$ rows of $\bA_{\mbox{ rot}}^*$) are correlations with the rotated principal components (the columns of $\bF_{\mbox{ rot}}$), \item[-] the rotated factor scores of the $m$ levels (the $m$ last rows of $\bA_{\mbox{ rot}}^*$) are mean values of the (standardized) rotated factor coordinates of the observations that belong these levels. \end{itemize}